‘Scream as loud as you can’: 5 boys rescued from NYC tunnel

 The five boys, aged 11 and 12, crawled into a storm drain on Staten Island at about 6 p.m.
 Tuesday, fire department officials said at a news conference Wednesday.

-The boys walked about a quarter-mile and then called 911 when they couldn’t find their way back, officials said.
+The boys walked about a quarter mile and then called 911 when they couldn’t find their way back, officials said.

 “We’re stuck in the sewer,” one of the boys says on the recording.
 “You’re stuck where?” a dispatcher responds.